 Continuity planning should take into account alternate communication options for situations primary communication means aren't operational.
 There should also be alternative options for storage, power and network strategies.

-The organisation regularly develops its continuity plans by analyzing the testing of the plans, training and their actual use in real situations.
+The organization regularly develops its continuity plans by analyzing the testing of the plans, training and their actual use in real situations.

 In Cyberday, all frameworks’ requirements are mapped into universal tasks, so you achieve multi-framework compliance effortlessly.